siudeer/airspace-hugo/exampleSite/content/english/project/touch-of-nature-deer.md

 image = "/images/picturea.png"
 title = "Touch of Nature Deer"
 [[information]]
-info = "24"
+info = "33"
 label = "Does Tracked:"
 [[information]]
-info = "13"
+info = "17"
 label = "Bucks Tracked:"
 [[information]]
-info = "50"
+info = "52"
 label = "Fawns Tracked:"

 +++
 #### Hi!
-We're the collared deer at Lake Shelbyville.
-We enjoy the rural life up north in central Illinois.
-We spend our days walking the corn fields, relaxing on the beaches of Lake Shelbyville, and watching sunsets.
-One of our crew is locally famous, Marshmellow the albino deer!
+We're the collared deer at Touch of Nature.
+Unlike our friends on campus who socialize with students, we live in the quiet forests of Touch of Nature, near Giant City State Park.
+We spend our days roaming through the trees, grazing, and trying to avoid predators!